MikkelTAndersen/webrtc-project/README.md

 The gclient configuration was gnerated with the following command:

-`gclient config http://webrtc.googlecode.com/svn/trunk/ --name webrtc`
+`gclient config http://webrtc.googlecode.com/svn/trunk/ --name trunk`

 More information can be found at the original [webrtc source].